FormidableLabs/victory-native-xl/website/docs/getting-started.md

 ## Your first chart

 Let's create a basic line chart on a Cartesian grid.
-Let's mock out a little bit of dummy data for "high temperature" for each day in a month:
+Let's mock out a little bit of mock data for "high temperature" for each day in a month:

 ```ts
 const DATA = Array.from({ length: 31 }, (_, i) => ({